GM venture picks Michigan for 3rd US-based EV battery plant

 GM has said the joint venture will build four North American factories to make EV battery cells.

-Two other locations have been announced, in Spring Hill, Tennessee, and Lordstown, Ohio.
+Two other locations have been announced, in Spring Hill and Lordstown, Ohio.
 The fourth location has not been disclosed.

+Details of GM’s plans come amid a race to build North American battery factories to supply what is expected to be exponentially increasing demand for electric vehicles as the world transitions away from internal combustion engines.

+Earlier this week, Toyota announced it would build a $1.3 billion battery plant in North Carolina.
+Stellantis, formerly Fiat Chrysler, has said it will build two battery plants in North America.
+Ford announced three plants in Kentucky and Tennessee.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.